Advancing Electric Vehicle Motors with EMWorks Simulation

 Coils

-This motor has 6 stator cores, excited by three phases (two stator poles comes under one phase).
-These Phase coils are mounted around diametrically opposite stator poles.
-In EMS, each phase coil (two stator winding) is modeled as a Wound coil with 120 Turns and a diameter of 9 AWG as shown in Figures 7a-7b.
-Figure 8 illustrates the current entry Ports for the three Phase coils.
-Figure 9 shows the current excitation of the three coils, where the current amplitude is 45 A.
+This motor features six stator cores, with three phases exciting them (where two stator poles are associated with one phase).
+Each phase coil, encompassing two stator windings, is modeled in EMS as a wound coil with 120 turns and a diameter of 9 AWG, depicted in Figures 7a-7b.
+Figure 8 illustrates the current entry ports for the three-phase coils, while Figure 9 showcases the current excitation of these coils, with a current amplitude of 45 A.

 Wound coil definition in EMS by entities